ghi-electronics/Docs/hardware/legacy_products/gadgeteer/intro.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wQlTLNOCl90" frameborder="0" allowfullscreen></iframe>

 > [!Tip]
-> We will refer to .NET Gadgeteer as Gadgeteer throughout all of our documentaion.
+> We will refer to .NET Gadgeteer as Gadgeteer throughout the rest of the documentation.

 The core of .NET Gadgeteer is .NET Micro Framework (NETMF).
-Similar to Gadgeteer, NETMF is no longer evolved by Microsoft and left for the community.
+Like Gadgeteer, NETMF is no longer evolved by Microsoft and left for the community.
 [Learn more about NETMF](../netmf/intro.md)

-Sadly, and after 5 years of building modules and mainboards, GHI Electronics had to [announce](https://forums.ghielectronics.com/t/the-future-of-gadgeteer/197) the EOL for Gadgeteer; however, the Gaadgeteer hardware can still be used [with TinyCLR OS](#with-tinyclr-os).
+Sadly, and after 5 years of building modules and mainboards, GHI Electronics had to [announce](https://forums.ghielectronics.com/t/the-future-of-gadgeteer/197) the EOL for Gadgeteer; however, the Gadgeteer hardware can still be used [with TinyCLR OS](#with-tinyclr-os).

 External resources:
 * Microsoft's .NET Gadgeteer website (down) http://www.gadgeteer.com/